 In case a substantial fill is necessary, this may be made in part with subsoil but the upper 4 to 6 inches should be good topsoil if possible.
 The fill dirt should be free of large stones.
-It is better if it is somewhat sandy or gritty as this will provide better underground drainage and will not compact as readily as pure clay.
 Many poor spots in otherwise good lawns are due to the effect of buried building debris.